redhat-developer/rh-che/functional-tests/README.md

 There are some jobs running periodically on clusters us-east-2, us-east-2a and free-stg as you can see in the begining of this readme.

 ## How to run it
-These tests require TestNG profile and listener must be set to `com.redhat.che.selenium.core.RhCheSeleniumTestHandler`
+These tests require TestNG profile and listener must be set to `com.redhat.che.selenium.core.RhCheSeleniumTestHandler`.
+Tests expects che starter running.
+You can specify che starter url or use default (default value is http://localhost:10000).
+Che starter can be cloned from github: https://github.com/redhat-developer/che-starter.

 To run these tests it is necessary to have some variables set: